-One of the core tenets of the Positive Development approach to autism therapy is the client team.
+One of the core tenets of the Positive Development approach to autism support is the client team.
 With all the relevant therapists and specialists working under one roof, our clients and their families receive holistic care without the burden of visiting different offices where speech, O/T, mental, and other therapists and developmental specialists rarely communicate to provide a full view of each client’s progress.

 This team-based approach is also crucial for building connections and supporting one another within Positive Development.
 We truly work together to build connections and shape futures through developmental therapy.

-Richard Perez is a DCC who worked from our Florida location.
+Richard Perez is a DPP who worked from our Florida location.
 In this role, he worked one-on-one to deliver client-led, play-based developmental therapy sessions.
 Below, he discusses how he came to Positive Development and what his role has meant to him.

 "Working with Positive Development has fully changed me."
 Watch Richard's PD Story.